A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Only certain regions in the parameter space spanned by $\{g_\sm, g_\dark, m_\med, m_\dm \}$ are of phenomenological interest for accelerator experiments, depending on the hidden sector masses: For $m_\med < m_\dm$, the DM freeze out in the early Universe happens through the "secluded" annihilation, $\text{DM}+\text{DM} \rightarrow \text{MED}+\text{MED}$, such that the thermal averaged cross section scales roughly as $\langle \sigma v \rangle \sim g_\dark^4/m_\dm^2$.
 This scenario does not provide a clear parameter space target for accelerator experiments, since the coupling required to produce hidden sector signals in accelerators, $g_\sm$, can be arbitrarily small to get the correct DM relic abundance.
 For $m_\med > m_\dm$, the freeze out happens through "direct" annihilation with a virtual mediator, $\text{DM}+\text{DM}\: \rightarrow \text{MED}^\ast \rightarrow \text{SM}+\text{SM}$.
 Then, upon taking the non-relativistic limit, $v \ll c$, and neglecting terms of order $m_e/m_\dm$, the thermal average annihilation cross section scales as

 where $\varGamma^2_\med$ is the mediator decay width~\cite{Battaglieri:2017aum}.
-If one is sufficiently far away from the resonance and if $m_\med \gg \varGamma_\med$, the cross section depends on the BSM parameters only through $m_\dm$ and the dimensionless combination
+If one is sufficiently far away from the resonance and if $m_\med \gg \varGamma_\med$, the cross section depends on the beyond Standard Model (BSM) parameters only through $m_\dm$ and the dimensionless combination

 since $\langle \sigma v \rangle \sim \varUpsilon / m_\dm^2$.
 The DM abundance in cosmological models requires a \textit{minimum} value of the cross section in \cref{eq:th_avg_annihilation_cs}, to avoid DM overproduction.
 For fixed benchmark scenarios specifying the ratio $m_\dm/m_\med$ and $g_\dark$ (or alternatively the dark fine structure constant $\alpha_\dark = g_\dark^2/4\pi$), one thus obtains lower bounds in a parameter space spanned by $\{ m_\dm , \varUpsilon \}$ that correspond to \textit{minimum} values of $g_\sm$, which is the coupling directly testable in accelerator experiments.
-These bounds provide natural so called thermal relic targets for the sensitivity of light dark matter search experiments.
+These bounds provide natural so called thermal relic targets for the sensitivity of light DM search experiments.
 The exact form depends on the nature of the DM particle and mediator.
 Note that the above reasoning applies only off resonance.
 A more detailed discussion in the $m_\med > m_\dm$ regime including the resonance effects can be found in \cite{Feng:2017drg}.